gshubhamk/ds200-module4/README.md

 The source of these two data is https://data.gov.in/.

-The following are plots and observations for the above two data
+The following are the plots and observations for the above two data
 ### Bar plot for number of faculties in each of the IITs

 <img src="plots/faculties_bar.png?raw=true"/>